Charles Street (Perth): History

 The street was named after Captain Charles Fitzgerald, Governor of WA, 1848–55.
 The section of Charles Street from Carr Street to Walcott Street was originally an extension of Wanneroo Road.
 Its name appears for the first time on maps of the Land Department in 1853.

 In October 2022, Main Roads began a planning study to upgrade Charles Street with grade-separated "duck and dive" interchanges (effectively single-point diamond or roundabout interchanges in which the intersection is at-grade and the free-flowing road is below ground) at its busy Vincent Street, Scarborough Beach Road, and Walcott Street intersections.
 However, after community opposition to the required demolition of about 100 properties, the study was abandoned in November 2022.

+Major intersections

+All intersections listed are signalised unless otherwise mentioned.